- The Fiscal

 - What You

-The statutory tax rate is the percentage imposed by law; the effective tax rate is the percentage of income actually paid by an individual or a company after taking into account tax breaks (including loopholes, deductions, exemptions, credits, and preferential rates).
+The statutory tax rate is the rate imposed by law on taxable income that falls within a given tax bracket.
+The effective tax rate is the percentage of income actually paid by an individual or a company after taking into account tax breaks (including loopholes, deductions, exemptions, credits and preferential rates).

-For example, an individual making $45,000 in 2017 would find him or herself in a bracket with a statutory tax rate of 25 percent.
-However, the average effective federal tax rate for someone with that income is 10.9 percent after taking into account the standard deduction, personal exemption, and other provisions for which they may be eligible.
+For example, an individual making $40,000 in 2019 would find him or herself in a bracket with a maximum statutory tax rate of 22 percent.
+However, the average effective tax rate for someone with that income is 7.9 percent after taking into account marginal tax rates, the standard deduction and other provisions for which they may be eligible.